NoLtour/Uni-notes/Mechanics structures and materials/Materials/1 Atomic composition/1 Atoms and types of bonding/electron subshells.md

 #### What is a
 ## electron subshell
-Each [[electron shell]] is composed of one or more subshell, shich themselves are composed of atomic orbitals.
+Each [[electron shell]] is composed of one or more subshell, which themselves are composed of atomic orbitals.

 ### subshell lablel